 Early menstrual cycles are often irregular in the teen years as hormones adjust and mature.
 Around age twenty, cycle length tends to be more regular and predictable as long as there’s no illness or other underlying condition.

 By your mid-twenties, your cycle will start changing very gradually.
-One study found that mean cycle length decreased by 0.18 days per year between age twenty-five and forty-five.
+One study found that mean cycle length1 decreased by 0.18 days per year between age twenty-five and forty-five.
 The change is so subtle you won’t really notice it, but as you get closer to perimenopause, it can become more noticeable.

 Perimenopause is the transition before menopause and can last for several years.
 You may notice shortening cycles with heavier periods during this time.